;How To Make A Garden At Home With Our Planters! Scroll to top

 The next step is picking the perfect location.
 Most vegetables and flowers need at least six hours of sunlight per day.
 Herbs, greens, and root vegetables often tolerate partial shade.
 Observe where the sun moves and how it reaches your garden.

-Avoid areas exposed to strong winds or where frost settles easily.
+Avoid areas exposed to strong winds or prone to frost.
 Even small terraces, windowsills, or rooftop corners can become flourishing green spaces with the right planning.

 Gather Your Gardening Tools